NicholasLYang/uptointerpretation/content/posts/google-should-do-better.md

 draft: true
 ---

 I recently finished my new-grad job search.
-I'm happy to say that I'm going to be working at Rome, a developer tools startup.
-Rome combines my interest in compilers, Rust and developer tooling.
-I'm really excited to start!
+Well recently as in within the past year and a half.
+Hey blog posts take a while!

-However, in the process, I applied to a company that may be familiar to some readers: Google.
+Anyways, in the process, I applied to a company that may be familiar to some readers: Google.
 For many people, Google is their dream company.
 They're world famous for hiring only the best and brightest;
 they pay extremely well; and they offer some of the best working